GluuFederation/docs-casa-prod/docs/source/index.md

 Out-of-the-box, Casa can be used to enroll and manage the following authenticators:

 - U2F security keys like [Yubikeys](https://www.yubico.com/products/yubikey-hardware/)
-- Gluu's U2F push-notification mobile app, [Super Gluu](https://super.gluu.org)
+- Gluu's push-notification mobile app, [Super Gluu](https://super.gluu.org)
 - OTP hardware cards like [these](https://www.ftsafe.com/products/OTP/Display_Card) or dongles like [these](https://www.ftsafe.com/Products/OTP/Single_Button_OTP)
-- OTP mobile apps like Google Authenticator, FreeOTP, etc.
+- OTP mobile apps like Google Authenticator, Authy, Duo, etc.
 - Mobile phone numbers able to receive OTPs via SMS
-- Passwords (if stored in the corresponding Gluu Server's local LDAP, i.e. not a backend LDAP like AD)
+- Passwords (if stored locally in Gluu, i.e. not a backend LDAP like AD)

 ## 2FA enrollment APIs